idutsu/reibun-generator/readme.md

 This area displays potential word suggestions when editing a word in the Example Sentence Area.
 Words can be selected and used in the example sentences by pressing the `K`.

+## Japanese Dictionaries

+This application uses CSV Japanese dictionaries to create example sentences :

+- [`noun.csv`](https://github.com/idutsu/reibun-generator/tree/main/csv/noun.csv): Contains nouns and their readings.
+- [`part.csv`](https://github.com/idutsu/reibun-generator/tree/main/csv/part.csv): Contains particles.
+- [`verb.csv`](https://github.com/idutsu/reibun-generator/tree/main/csv/verb.csv): Contains verbs and their readings.

 ## Usage

-Reibun-Generator is designed to be used with a keyboard only, without the need for a mouse.
+This application is designed to be used with a keyboard only, without the need for a mouse.
 Here are the key functionalities:

 - Selected words are highlighted in green.
-- `↑` `↓` `→` `←` Select the next word.
+- `↑` `→` `↓` `←` Select the next word.
 - `Enter`
-    - If a word in the sentence is selected, replace it with a random word from the dictionary.
+    - If a word is selected in the Example Sentence Area, it will be replaced with a random word from the dictionary.
-    - If a favorite word or a search word is selected, replace the word in the sentence with the selected one.
+    - If a word is selected in the Favorites Area or the Search Area, it will be used to replace the word in the sentence.
-- `K` Add the selected word in the sentence to favorites.
+- `K` Add the selected word in the Example Sentence Area to the Favorites Area.
 - `E`
-    - If a word in the sentence is selected, edit that word.
+    - If a word in the Example Sentence Area is selected, edit that word.
-    - While typing, the search words area shows potential matching words.
+    - While typing, the Search Area shows potential matching words.
 - `ESC` Finish editing a word.
-- `S` Save the sentence.
+- `S` Save to the [`noun.csv`](https://github.com/idutsu/reibun-generator/tree/main/csv/reibun.csv) file.
 - `Delete` Delete the selected word.

-## Japanese Dictionaries

-The application uses CSV Japanese dictionaries:

-- [`noun.csv`](https://github.com/idutsu/reibun-generator/tree/main/csv/noun.csv): Contains nouns and their readings.
-- [`part.csv`](https://github.com/idutsu/reibun-generator/tree/main/csv/part.csv): Contains particles.
-- [`verb.csv`](https://github.com/idutsu/reibun-generator/tree/main/csv/verb.csv): Contains verbs and their readings.